 REPRESENTATIVE RESULTS:

 Figure 1 shows the workflow for using the AI software to create a model for the MN assay.
 The user loads the desired .daf files into the AI software, then assigns objects to the ground truth model classes using the AI-assisted cluster (Figure 2) and predict (Figure 3) tagging algorithms.
-Once all ground truth model classes have been populated with sufficient objects, the model can be trained using the CNN.
+Once all ground truth model classes have been populated with sufficient objects, the model can be trained using the RF or CNN algorithms.
 Following training, the performance of the model can be assessed using tools including class distribution histograms, accuracy statistics, and an interactive confusion matrix (Figure 4).
 From the results screen in the AI software, the user can either return to the training portion of the workflow to enhance the ground truth data or, if sufficient accuracy has been achieved, the user can use the models to classify additional data.

 Using both the cluster and predict algorithms, 190 segments with a total of 285,000 objects were assigned to the proper ground truth classes until all classes were populated with between 1,500 and 10,000 images.
 In total, 31,500 objects (only 10.5% of the initial objects loaded) were used in the training of this model.
 Precision (percentage of false positives), recall (percentage of false negatives), and F1 score (balance between precision and recall) are available in the deep learning software package to quantify model accuracy.
 Here, these statistics ranged from 86.0% to 99.4%, indicating high model accuracy (Figure 4).